How to Install Ubuntu: Run Linux on Your Laptop or PC

 - 3D Acceleration capable graphics card with 256 MB or more

-You can also install Ubuntu alongside an existing Windows setup.
-Run the Ubuntu installer and it will give you all the options you need to set up Ubuntu and Windows partitions manually, or you can use the easy “Install Alongside” option, decide how much space to give each operating system, and let Ubuntu handle the rest.
+To install Ubuntu 20.04 LTS using a USB device, you first need to create the installation media from the iso, as discussed above.
+Run the Ubuntu installer and it will give you all the options you need to set up Ubuntu, and you can also install it alongside Windows using this method.
+Choose to set up partitions manually or use the easy “Install Alongside” option.
+Determine how much space to give each operating system, and let Ubuntu handle the rest.

 The two operating systems work smoothly without any interaction, and both Windows and Ubuntu will run at maximum speed.